jtaufiq1/learningArea/0x1_sysAdmin/linux/internals.md

 * Application software

 * Hardware
+The base of a Linux system.
+Includes memory, CPUs for computations and other devices such disks Network Interfaces and other peripherals.

 * Kernel (Core of a Linux System)
-At the core of every linux system is the kernel.
-First created by Linus Torvalds as copy of Unix system.
+At the core of every Linux system is the kernel.
+First created by Linus Torvalds as copy of Unix-Like system.
-The kernel controls all the hardware and software	on the system.
+The kernel manages all the hardwares and acts as an interface between the hardware and a running program.
 And allocating hardware when necessary, executing software when required.

 The four primary functions of the kernel are: